 Activity 3: Act It Out And Find Your Partner

 This game is a lot of fun for kids and young learners who have lots of energy.
-To make it more fun, you can ask students to find 2, 3, or 4 partners.
+You can ask students to find 2, 3, or 4 partners to make it more fun.

 Before finishing the class, review the key expressions from the lesson.
 Ask students to talk about their abilities with their partner and find 3 things they can and can’t do.
 Then ask students to share with the class what they can and can’t do.